13 min read

 C: Build a huge network of DERs

 DERs stands for Distributed Energy Resources.
 I’ll explain.
-On the one hand, we’ve got centralized, utility company-owned means of power production like gas and nuclear plants, large-scale renewable projects, etc. But on the other hand, we’ve got an increasingly large number of normal folks with their own small means of energy production and storage in the form of solar rooftop panels, electric vehicles, and lithium-ion home batteries.
+On the one hand, we’ve got centralized, utility company-owned means of power production like gas and nuclear plants, large-scale renewable projects, etc. But on the other hand, we’ve got an increasingly large number of normal folks with their own small means of energy production and storage in the form of solar rooftop panels, electric vehicles, and home batteries.

 All those rooftop solar panels and home batteries collectively generate and store a surprisingly huge amount of power, and the technology exists to send that power into the grid in order to help out during peak demand times.
 You don't need to wait in a grid interconnection queue: your house is already interconnected!
 Folks can actually get paid to do this, though the utilities are fighting to pay us as little as possible for our energy contributions.